-If you’re headed for Cannes for the festival, one of the most important questions is: will my phone work at Cannes (and almost as important, how much will I pay?).
+If you’re headed for Cannes for the festival, MIPIM or Midem, one of the most important questions is: will my phone work at Cannes (and almost as important, how much will I pay?).
 The answer to that, of course, depends on your phone and your provider.
-Best to check with your provider who their “roaming” partner is and then check their coverage in France here.
-Three types of phones work in France: GSM 900, GSM 1800 and 3G 2100.
-If your phones doesn’t work to these standards, you can rent one either at the airport or in town.
+Best to check with your provider who their “roaming” partner is and then check their coverage in France.

-How much will I pay for calls in Cannes?
-Well, although the European Commission has been chastising mobile phone operators for excessive roaming charges, the prices have not yet come down.
 A rule of thumb: if you live in any of the neighbouring countries and/or are staying for up to three days, better to stick with your own mobile number and bear the costs.
+They won’t make much of a difference.
 If you’re from further abroad, are staying longer or are organising anything that requires a lot of phone calls, it might be best to pick up a local number.
-You can buy phone cards anywhere in Cannes, although Rue d’Antibes is probably the most likely place.
+You can buy phone cards anywhere in Cannes, although Rue d’Antibes is probably the best place.

 For Wi-Fi freaks (aren’t we all by now), I’ve included a list of hotspots here.Updated January 2018.
 Note that not all of them are free.